 Below we will introduce the different categories of Japanese sake, also known as the different shu (酒).

-- Fūtsū – The rice grain hasn’t necessarily been polished at all, while a tad bit of distilled alcohol has been added.
-Masami “karakuchi gold”is a popular alternative.
+- Futsū (普通酒 futsūshu) – Low-grade sake that is usually the least expensive type of sake.
+It’s the equivalent of “house wine”.
+The rice grain hasn’t necessarily been polished at all, while a tad bit of distilled alcohol has been added.

-- Honjozo – At least 30% of the grain has been polished and a bit of distilled alcohol has been added.
-“Nanbubijin Honjozo Dry” is a good sake with a strong and spicy character.
+- Honjōzō (本醸造) – At least 70% of the rice grain has been polished and a bit of distilled alcohol has been added.
+This is done to enhance the flavor of the sake.
+“Nanbubijin Honjozo Dry” is a good honjōzō sake with a strong and spicy character.

-- Daiginjo – Top notch sake by all means.
+- Daiginjō (大吟醸) – Top notch sake by all means.
 Over half of the rice has been polished away making way for a high-quality sake sensation.
-You can’t go wrong with this one.
+As such, they are usually more expensive.
 Masumi Yumedono “Mansion of Dreams”is a high-quality sake with a taste of peach.

-- Namazake – Unfiltered sake that has not been pasteurized, IE, it hasn’t been heated.
+- Namazake (生酒) – Unfiltered sake that has not been pasteurized, as in it hasn’t been heated.
 The heating process is usually a part of the sake production as it stabilizes the taste and kills bacteria that might have snuck into the bottle.
 Namazake, therefore, might not be be the best alternative if you’re new to sake.
-However, should you get a bottle remember to keep it chilled, the risk of it going bad are quite huge if not.
-Should the curiosity of Namazake gain the upper-hand we recommend you to try the Masumi Sake “Namazake”, sold between April-September.
+However, should you get a bottle remember to keep it chilled.
+Should the curiosity of Namazake gain the upper-hand we recommend you to try the Masumi Sake “Namazake”, sold between April and September.

 Visit a sake brewery in Japan